 Stuck in the system

 I remember getting the call from MCFD like it was yesterday.
-It was Friday, December 30, 2016 at 9 am.
+It was Friday, December 30, 2016, at 9 am.
 A clear, cool day.

 I still count my blessings that the worker was so persistent and kept calling back each time I hung up.
-I kept ignoring the calls because we are not allowed to use our cells at work except on our breaks, but seeing as the person calling me was not leaving a voicemail, I figured it was important and finally I picked up!
-All I heard was my daughter had been in a car accident and could come pick up my granddaughter?
+I kept ignoring the calls because we are not allowed to use our cells at work except on our breaks, but seeing as the person calling me was not leaving a voicemail, I figured it was important, and finally, I picked up!
+All I heard was my daughter had been in a car accident and could come to pick up my granddaughter?
 Not knowing more than that, I raced off to the MCFD office.

-The story begins with my daughter, who had been struggling on and off with her drug addiction for over 10 years.
+The story begins with my daughter, who had been struggling on and off with her drug addiction for over ten years.
 She had lived with me up until two years before the removal of her daughter.

 I know my daughter and her weaknesses well.
-I know she lacked the will power to come out of her addiction, so taking on the care and responsibility of my granddaughter didn’t need any more thought than it had already been given.
+I know she lacked the willpower to come out of her addiction, so taking on the care and responsibility of my granddaughter didn’t need any more thought than it had already been given.

 A strong support system

 My support system was the one thing I found most helpful through this ordeal.
 My family, my friends, my social workers (whom I emailed on a daily basis), and let’s not forget my best friend, Google.
 I needed to know I was not the only person going through this and that others out there were far worse off than me.
 Understanding this and having someone to bounce things off is so very important.

 I wish our Caregiver Support Counsellor had been introduced to us sooner.
 We did not meet her until October, when we were nearing the end of the process.
 Having a support group to attend sooner in the game would have eased some stress along the way.
 There is also a website called “Grandparents Raising Grandchildren” that is very helpful.